NoahTheDuke/lazytest/README.md

       (= [:before :before-each :expect-1 :before-each :expect-2] @state))))
 ```

-`around` hooks are combined with the same logic as `clojure.test`'s `join-fixtures`.
+`around` functions are combined with the same logic as `clojure.test`'s `join-fixtures`.

 Context functions of the same kind are run in the order they're defined.
-When executing a given suite or test-case, all `before` hooks are run once, then each `before-each` hook is run, then the `around` hooks are called on the nested tests (if they exist), then each `after-each` hook is run, then all `after` hooks are run once.
+When executing a given suite or test-case, all `before` context functions are run once, then each `before-each` hook is run, then the `around` hooks are called on the nested tests (if they exist), then each `after-each` hook is run, then all `after` hooks are run once.

 To set context functions for an entire namespace, use `set-ns-context!`.
 There is currently no way to define run-wide context functions.

 In `clojure.test`, `(use-fixtures :each ...)` will set the provided fixtures to wrap each test var.
-To achieve the same in Lazytest, define a var of the target hook and add it to the `defdescribe`'s `:context` block of each var in the namespace.
+To achieve the same in Lazytest, define a var of the target context function and add it to the `defdescribe`'s `:context` block of each var in the namespace.
 This is necessarily more tedious than `use-fixtures`, but it is also more explicit and gracefully handles special cases (define multiple functions to handle subtle differences, use whichever is situationally helpful).

 ```clojure lazytest/skip=true
 (defonce ^:dynamic *db-connection* nil)